Bourne Society Forum Meetings

 Landscape History Walks

-Detailed information about timings, distances, meeting points and levels of difficulty are given in Local History Records, volume 116, summer 2025.
+Detailed information about timings, distances, meeting points and levels of difficulty will be given in Local History Records, volume 118, spring 2026.

 Pub & Brewery History Group

-Visits will resume in April 2026.
-Please see Local History Records, volumes 116 and 117 for details of how to join the meetings.
+Please see Local History Records, volume 118, spring 2026, for details of how to join the meetings.

 Sanderstead Local History Group